FarmersClub/ExpenseSplitterApp/README.md

 ### Development Workflow with Docker

 1. **Code Changes**: The backend code is mounted as a volume, so changes will be automatically detected and the server will reload.
+Changes in frontend code are also automatically detected as a hot-reload.

 2. **Database Migrations**:
    ```bash